 Wentworth has become a staple for Foxtel, with the series gaining not only critical acclaim in Australia, but also international success.
 The show centres on a women's prison and initially follows Bea Smith's early days behind bars, as well as her subsequent rise to power.
 It eventually shifts its focus onto a more ensemble format.

 Despite inevitable comparisons to Orange Is the New Black, Wentworth's tone is much darker.
-The ground-breaking series doesn't sugarcoat prison life – it does feature some humour, but gritty violence takes centre stage.
+The groundbreaking series doesn't sugarcoat prison life.
+It does feature some humour, but gritty violence takes centre stage.
 Moreover, the show is edge-of-your-seat television, boasting high stakes and compelling characters.
 This ultimately makes Wentworth the perfect binge.

-6. Big Little Lies
+11. Big Little Lies

 Amazing performances aside, the HBO series is engaging and twisty.
 It draws you in thanks to its soap opera appeal only to reveal unexpected depths.
 Besides, it's ridiculously addictive, as these women battle their inner demons while simultaneously dazzling you with their privilege.
 If you like intense relationship dramas, this is one of the best.

-7. The Americans
+12. The Americans

 Set during the Cold War, The Americans follows Philip and Elizabeth Jennings, two KGB spies posing as Americans in suburban Washington D.C.
 Their arranged marriage becomes more passionate as the years goes by, but is continually tested as the Cold War escalates.

 There's something very entertaining about watching people lead a double life, but the snappy premise isn't the only thing that will pique your interest.
-A spy thriller of the highest order, The Americans delivers top notch performances and benefits from an undeniable chemistry between its two leads.
+A spy thriller of the highest order, The Americans delivers top-notch performances and benefits from an undeniable chemistry between its two leads.
 Suspenseful and absorbing, the series doesn't limit itself to awe us with intricate spy games.
 Instead, it delves deeper, focusing on a marriage between two people in a very unusual situation.

-Westworld is vivid and thought-provoking, beautifully shot, and brimming with sinister undertones.
+Westworld is vivid and thought-provoking, beautifully shot and brimming with sinister undertones.
 The hosts are programmed not to hurt visitors, but how long will that last?
 As the characters grow more complex, so does the show's suspense.
 You won't be able to look away.

-9. The Walking Dead
+14. The Walking Dead

 Year of release: 2010